vanya-vasya/website-4-bird/SECURE-PROCESSOR_INTEGRATION_SUMMARY.md

-# Networx Payment Integration - Complete Summary
+# Secure-Processor Payment Integration - Complete Summary

 **Date:** October 9, 2025
 **Status:** ✅ **VALIDATED AND READY FOR PRODUCTION TESTING**
-**Branch:** `feature/networx-direct-redirect`
+**Branch:** `feature/secure-processor-direct-redirect`
 **Commit:** `d7b7860`

 ---

 ## Executive Summary

-The Networx payment integration has been completely validated, tested, and fixed.
+The Secure-Processor payment integration has been completely validated, tested, and fixed.
 All critical issues identified have been resolved, and the integration is now ready for sandbox testing and production deployment.

 ---